When Judgment Sounds Like Joy

 Not with harshness, but with righteousness.
 Not to condemn His people, but to set everything right,

-For those in Christ, judgement isn’t a threat, it’s a promise fulfilled.
-The cross has already carries our sin, what remains is restoration.
-Every wrong answered.
+For those in Christ, judgment isn’t a threat; it’s a promise fulfilled.
+The cross has already carried our sin; what remains is restoration—every wrong answer.
 Every sorrow mended.
 Every broken thing made whole.

 That’s why we rejoice and make a joyful noise.